Collisionless and Decentralized Formation Control for Strings: Numerical examples

 \subsection{Regular collision-less behavior of the interconnected system}

 For simplicity in the visualization, we will first consider a collection of $N=5$ agents.
 We will assume that the agents are in the desired ordering, that is, the final configuration of the agents does not require a collision to occur.
-For the model parameters we select $\alpha=2.1$, $\beta=0.8$ and $\delta=2$.
-We will consider two cases for the agents initial conditions: 1) the agents are initially at rest and located at non-collided positions, 2) the agents have different initial velocities with $v_c(0)=0$ and are close to each other but not collided.
-In both cases the desired inter-agent spacings are given by $z_i=\delta+2$ (note that $\delta$ is added to avoid configurations that are collided in steady state).
+For the model parameters, we select $\alpha=2.1$, $\beta=0.8$ and $\delta=2$, equal for all inter-agent barriers.
+We will consider two cases for the agents' initial conditions: 1) the agents are initially at rest and located at non-collided positions, 2) the agents have different initial velocities with $v_c(0)=0$ and are close to each other but not collided.
+In both cases, the desired inter-agent spacings are given by $z_i=\delta+2$ (note that $\delta$ is added to avoid configurations that are collided in steady state).
 In such a scenario, the agents should reposition themselves reaching the consensus velocity of zero and the desired pattern.
 Figure \ref{fig:ex1} illustrates both cases.
 As predicted by Theorems \ref{thm_ext} and \ref{thm_1}, and given that $\alpha>2$ and $\beta< 1$ with no initial collisions, we have that the agents do not collide as time progresses, even when they are initially almost touching.
-Moreover, the agents reach the desired inter-agent spacings.
+Moreover, the agents reach the desired inter-agent spacings and they reach flocking exponentially fast.

 Now, for the same parameters as before, Figure \ref{fig:example_energies} illustrates the behaviour of the multi-agent system when $v_c(0)=-0.2$.
-We can observe that the statement of \ref{lem_energy} is satisfied over the time evolution of the dynamics, that is, the total energy of the system is non-increasing and the dissipation rate is entirely determined by the interaction term (see Figure \ref{fig:example_energies} bottom-left.
+We can observe that the statement of Lemma \ref{lem_energy} is satisfied over the time evolution of the dynamics, that is, the total energy of the system is non-increasing and the dissipation rate is entirely determined by the interaction term (see Figure \ref{fig:example_energies} bottom-left).
 Some agents are very close to the interaction limit determined by $\delta=2$, at $t=0[sec]$, which is highlighted by Figure \ref{fig:example_energies} top-right.
 The agents 2 and 3 then approach each other for a short period of time and around $t=10[sec]$ all the agents begin to spread out to reach the desired formation, with an average velocity of $-0.2$ in steady state.